ramirez0307/ramirez0307.github.io/README.md

 ### Skills

-The skill that are showcased on this enhancement is how I’m able to get an idea and create a design that implement that idea and make it an application.
-Additionally, it shows my knowledge in designing mobile application that are interactive using android studio, both using drag and drop method as well as using xml code.
-With the new enhancement I will be able to effectively demonstrate an application with a design that is a lot more complex than I originally created, allowing me to show more than just code, but also creativity and design traits.
+The skills showcased in this enhancement is my ability to get an idea and design an interactive user interface that takes a list of requirements and makes a design that is both understandable and easy to implement.
+Additionally, it shows my knowledge in designing interactive mobile applications using android studio, using the drag and drop method and XML code.
+With the new enhancement, I effectively demonstrated an application with a design that is much more complex than the one originally created while keeping the user experience in mind.
+Lastly, since I chose to use one single artifact for all three categories on this portfolio, I display the ability to create a design and convert that design into XML code.
+Thus, creating text views, buttons, layouts, and intent allows the application to move between activities, giving the user a unique experience.

 # Enhancement Two - Algorithms and data structure
 -------------------------------------------------------